Barefoot Holistics | Reflexology in Albany WA

 Where does reflexology come from?

-The first evidence pointing to some form of reflexology was found on the walls of a physician's tomb in Sarrara, Egypt, dating back to 2330 BC.
+The first evidence pointing to a form of foot massage therapy was found on the walls of a physician's tomb in Saqqara, Egypt, dating back to 2330 BC.

 Picture